-If you’re a Portuguese speaker who is trying to learn about the English language for some time now, you would know that the process can easily turn into something quite intimidating.
+Let’s say you’re a Portuguese speaker who has been trying to learn about the English language for some time now, you would know that the process can easily turn into something quite intimidating.

 After all, your primary means of communication is a language that uses not just different words but also various tones and intonations.

 For example, grammar rules such as using the past perfect tense and other verb forms may seem completely overwhelming on your first try.

 It may be seemingly hard to construct a phrase and sentence that makes sense either in a written or spoken form.

 And then there are those confusing things and colloquial terms that add to the lingual chaos.
 Like the case of idioms and certain phrases that have different meanings based on the context.

 And the list goes on.